smolfdk/spark/README.md

 ```

 ### Easy data saving
-Spark has a inbuilt database, and a very easy key-value player data system.
+Spark has a built-in database, and a very easy key-value player data system.
 This data will save, so no need to worry.
 This can also be ran even if the user is offline.
 ```lua
 User:Data():Set('Test', 1)